socketio/socket.io-client/README.md

 10
 ```

   The amount of attempts should we make using the current transport to connect to the server?
 After this we will do one final attempt, and re-try with all enabled transport methods before we give up.
+If set to a negative number, will keep attempting to reconnect forever.

 ##### Properties: